Table of Contents

 Things to consider

-When implementing in headless you are operating in a stateless context.
+When implementing in headless you are operating in a stateless context - this shifts a lot of responsibility to the frontend app which must keep track of things like:

 • URLs and History